eriosgamer/NPM-Stream-Maker/README.md

 This project is designed to simplify the management of multiple TCP/UDP streams, allowing users to easily create, edit, and delete stream configurations in Nginx Proxy Manager without manual intervention.
 It also includes a WebSocket server/client for real-time communication and synchronization between multiple instances.

 This tool is ideal for users who need to manage multiple game servers, microservices, or distributed applications that require dynamic port management and remote control capabilities.

-It can be used in scenarios such as a VPS is needed to allow access to a private network trough WireGuard, or when multiple game servers are running on different machines and need to be managed centrally using Nginx Proxy Manager as a reverse proxy.
+**Personal use case as example**
+- Allows access to a private network through WireGuard, using a VPS as an entry point with NPM to redirect specific ports to the VPN tunnel.
+These connections are received on an OPNsense router, and using port forwarding, everything is redirected to a secondary NPM instance inside the private network, which is in charge of the final port redirection to the target server.

 ## ⚠️ WebSocket Configuration Notes

 The application uses optimized WebSocket settings for stability:
 - **Ping Interval**: 60 seconds (increased for better network stability)
-- **Ping Timeout**: 30 seconds (balanced for responsiveness and stability)
+- **Ping Timeout**: 120 seconds (balanced for responsiveness and stability)
-- **Close Timeout**: 10-15 seconds (adequate for clean disconnections)
+- **Close Timeout**: 20 seconds (adequate for clean disconnections)
 - **Connection Retry**: Automatic reconnection with exponential backoff

 If you experience connection timeouts, ensure your network allows WebSocket connections and consider adjusting firewall settings.